diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Docker Swarm).md

 ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service/image1.png)

-The objective is to deliver this application continuously in a Docker Swarm Mode cluster, using Visual Studio Team Services.
+The goal is to deliver this application continuously in a Docker Swarm Mode cluster, using Visual Studio Team Services.
 Here is a brief explanation of the steps:
 1. Code changes are committed to the source code repository
 2. Code repository triggers a build in Visual Studio Team Services
 3. Visual Studio Team Services gets the latest version of the sources and builds all the images that make up the application